stephenlprice/CloudHome/docs/Welcome.md

 ![droid](https://images.unsplash.com/photo-1527430253228-e93688616381?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=2391&q=80)

+> __*CloudHome*__ is the world's best device management and home automation solution.
+Our `APIs` are just as great as our user-friendly UI, making us the first choice for systems integrators around the world.
+Bring the power of IOT to your life with __*CloudHome*__.

 ### Code Generation

 **CloudHome**'s API documentation provides code generation to get your project started as soon as you imagine it!